 - Weight loss.

-50% of birds die from psittacosis if left untreated, but it can be treated with antibiotics.
+If left untreated, 50% of birds die from psittacosis.
+However, parrot fever can be cured with antibiotics.

 Beak malocclusion is where the top and bottom parts of the beak don’t align.

 This misalignment causes an overgrown or misshapen beak, making it difficult for pineapple green cheek parrots to eat, drink, and file their beaks down.
 It’s usually due to injury or a genetic abnormality.